afaguilarr/automation_test/README.md

 ## 📝 Requirements

-### Test the site using Cypress or Selenium, feel free to choose what you consider important (useful) to automate
+1. **Test the site using Cypress or Selenium, feel free to choose what you consider important (useful) to automate**

-###### Bonus if you leave comments on your code
+Bonus if you leave comments on your code

-### Provide your automation tests to our recruitment team (github link from your personal github / gitlab account) OR zip file in absence of that
+2. **Provide your automation tests to our recruitment team (github link from your personal github / gitlab account) OR zip file**